sgamba2/cmepdaexam/README.md

 - 3: the measurement of the forward-backward asymmetry;
 - 0: quit.

+After the analysis the program will stop.
+If your analysis well ended, you can find your plots on the directory "images".

 The default applied filters are on the following columns of the dataframes:
  - nMuon;
  - Muon_charge;
  - Muon_eta;